-Combined Restraint & Handcuff Trainer Refresher: March 2021
+Combined Restraint Trainer and Handcuff Trainer Refresher Courses: September 2021

 This year we have combined the Restraint Trainer Refresher with a Handcuff Trainer Refresher so if you are already a qualified Handcuff Trainer with us then both of your refreshers will be run on this one day.

-There Are Three 1 x Day Refresher Courses To Choose From: The 23rd or 24th or 25th March 2021
+There Are Three 1 x Day Refresher Courses To Choose From: The 21st or 22nd or 23rd September 2021

 This will save you time and money (because there is no additional charge for the additional handcuff refresher) and because the two skills compliment each other it seems like the sensible thing to do.

 If you are not a BTEC Level 3 Handcuff Trainer and are not intending to be that’s not a problem.
 This day will give you an insight into how handcuffs can be used in restraint situations so it will act as great CPD (Continual Professional Development) for you in broadening your knowledge and competence with regards to the wider application of restraint equipment.